symfonycorp/croncape/README.md

  * Tries to use `sendmail` or `mail` depending on availability (cronwrap only works with `sendmail`);

- * Reads the email from the standard crontab `MAILTO` environment variable.
+ * Reads the email from the standard crontab `MAILTO` environment variable instead of a `-e` flag.

 For a simpler alternative, have a look at [cronic][3].